phausler/cocos2d-iphone/README.md

 ==================

-[cocos2d for iPhone][1] is a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac OS X.
+[cocos2d for iPhone][1] is a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad, Mac OS X and Android (via Apportable).
 It is based on the [cocos2d][2] design, but instead of using Python it uses Objective-C.

 cocos2d for iPhone is: